Cost Segregation ATG - Chapter 6.6 - Construction Process

 - Paint walls (inside and out)

 Project submissions are an important part of the construction process.
-Each installed building item must receive the architect’s approval to ensure that the item or product is in conformance with technical specifications.
+Each installed building item must receive the Architect’s approval to ensure that the item or product is in conformance with technical specifications.
 Project submissions illustrate each item's intended use, function, method of attachment or installation requirements, and placed-in-service date.
-When the project is started, the architect and /or engineer monitors the contractor’s progress and often approves the progress payments made to the contractors.
-The architect/engineer may also make modifications to the building plans as needed.
+When the project starts, the Architect and /or Engineer monitors the contractor’s progress and often approves the progress payments made to the contractors.
+The Architect/Engineer may also make modifications to the building plans as needed.

 Change orders are the written contract revisions that increase or decrease the total contract price.
 Change order documents contain the change order number, change order date, a description of the change, and the amount of the change order.
 Contractors, based on the terms of the contract, may also issue orders.

 The fifth stage of the construction process is the construction payments stage.
-All construction contracts extend over a period of time.
-The order of any business operation is to collect money as soon as work is complete.
-When a contractor completes a prescribed amount of work, the owner pays the contractor for the completed work.
+When a contractor completes a prescribed amount of work, the owner pays the contractor for the completed work, and records the payments on their books (CIP or WIP accounts).

 Specifications for Payment

-The specifications for contract payments are shown in Document A201, under the "General Conditions for Construction Contracts."
-Document A201 contains AIA Forms G701 and G702.
+The specifications for contract payments are shown in Document A201, under the “General Conditions for Construction Contracts”, and contain AIA Forms G701 (utilized for change orders) and G702.
 Form G702 requires that the contractor break down the bid into various parts of work.
-The project designer (architect or engineer) critically reviews the G702 schedule of values that are prepared by the contractor and either accepts or rejects them.
+The project designer (Architect or Engineer) critically reviews Form G702 schedule of values prepared by the contractor and either accepts or rejects them.
 The close scrutiny of this form is due to the future release of funds that will be used to pay for the progress (and ultimately the completion) of construction.
 This form also provides the first basis for the construction cost control on a project.
-The architect and/or engineer have a legal and fiduciary responsibility for the accuracy of the cost allocations.
-The architect and the owner also want an adequate and timely distribution of funds to ensure smooth progress payments and to ensure that there will be the necessary funds to pay for the completion of the last portion of the project.
+The Architect and/or Engineer have a legal and fiduciary responsibility for the accuracy of the cost allocations.
+The Architect and the owner also want an adequate and timely distribution of funds to ensure smooth progress payments and to ensure that there will be the necessary funds to pay for the completion of the last portion of the project.

 It is also to the contractor’s benefit that items of construction be broken into as many parts as possible.
-The more individual items of work that the contractor can identify and complete, the more items of work he/she will be entitled to bill and for which he/she will be timely paid.
-Typical schedules of values in the G 702 may be 15 to 20 pages long and may contain hundreds, if not thousands, of individual cost items.
+The more individual items of work the contractor can identify and complete, the more items of work will be entitled for billing and request of payment.
+Typical schedules of values on Form G702 may be 15 to 20 pages long and may contain hundreds, if not thousands, of individual cost items.

-The contractor submits the G702 to request payment on a regular basis.
-The contractor completes the G702 by listing the total construction cost for each item of work completed to date.
-The amount previously paid for the work and the amount accomplished in this billing period are subtracted from the total amount to arrive at the amount of money remaining, minus a retainage for the completion of the work.
+The contractor submits Form G702 to request payment on a regular basis.
+The contractor completes Form G702 by listing the total construction cost for each item of work completed to date.
+The amount previously paid for the work and the amount accomplished in the current billing period are subtracted from the total amount to arrive at the amount of money remaining, minus a retainage for the completion of the work.

 The final phase of the construction process is known as the completion stage, and it readies the building for occupancy.

-After a facility or project is completed, the architect and contractor prepare a set of plans known as the "as built plans."
-These plans represent exactly how the facility was constructed and they also incorporate all the changes to the original construction plan.
-It is very important that the Service examiner utilize the "As-Built Plans" when reviewing a cost segregation study because these represent the actual construction of the project.
+After a facility or project is completed, the Architect and contractor prepare a set of plans known as record drawings.
+These drawings represent exactly how the facility was constructed and they also incorporate all the changes to the original construction drawings.
+It is very important that the IRS examiner reviews these record drawings; these drawings represent the actual construction of the project.

 Notice of Partial Completion